Case against Hurricane woman who breached US Capitol moves forward

 A hearing in the case had not been set as of Thursday afternoon.

-It adds she took a sign valued less than $1,000 during the process.
+It adds she took a sign valued at less than $1,000 during the process.

 She carried the sign for several minutes before a law enforcement officer took it away from her.
 She was in the building for about 30 minutes overall.

 A witness also contacted the FBI to share private Instagram messages shared with Courtright in which they scolded her for her involvement in the breach.
-The conversation showed Courtright stating she had walked into “the chamber like the senate where desks are (sic).”
+The conversation showed Courtright stating she had walked into “the chamber like the senate where desks are.”

 The witness called Courtright embarrassing and a moron before asking how she felt about those who died in the incident.

-In the affidavit the FBI agent said screenshots were also taken from a Twitter account believed to belong to Courtright in which she decried CNN and Fox News’ coverage of the Jan.
+In the affidavit, the FBI agent said screenshots were also taken from a Twitter account believed to belong to Courtright in which she decried CNN’s and Fox News’ coverage of the Jan.
 6 incident, stating the group was being peaceful and no one was fighting.

-A photo published by The Washington Post showed her in a crowd that has clashed with police inside the Capitol.
+A photo published by The Washington Post showed her in a crowd that had clashed with police inside the Capitol.
 She was identified by the unique beanie, the affidavit said.

 The FBI contacted Courtright’s father Jan.
 12, who said she was staying with him at the West Virginia home and acknowledged her involvement in the riots, stating she just wanted to be at “the party.”